dexter323i/Songguo-PTS200/README.md

 - I modified the large fonts on the two main screens, as I didn't like the original ones
 - Totally modified the "Big number" screen: Set temp in the top-left, input voltage in the top-right, status is shown by different icons
 - Adjusted temp calculation.
 Now it is much closer to the measured real temp, with TS-100 tips
+- Adjusting temp on the main screen is temporary.
+It won't save as Default temp

 ## Introduction